-- A. When all sharp-proof containers are full, they may be placed in the larger "red-bagged bio-hazardous waste" containers or kept separate until pick-up. - B. Other potentially infectious waste, including gloves and swabs, will be placed in "red-bagged bio-hazardous waste" containers. - C. All containers receiving infectious waste shall be picked up every thirty days. - A copy of the receipt will be kept for three years in a binder or with the Medication Log. - XIV.
+- A. When all sharp-proof containers are full, they may be placed in the larger "red-bagged bio-hazardous waste" containers or kept separate until pick-up. - B. Other potentially infectious waste, including gloves and swabs, shall be placed in "red-bagged bio-hazardous waste" containers. - C. All containers receiving infectious waste shall be picked up every thirty days. - D. A copy of the receipt shall be kept for three years in a binder or with the Medication Log. - XIV.
 Transportation of patient specific medication (oral or injectable) to patient's home or between clinic sites - A. Medication with labels containing Protected Health Information (PHI) shall not be left in an unattended vehicle at any time. - B. Medical personnel will complete the Administration/Dispensing section of the Medication Log noting that medication was delivered.
-If patient refuses medication, medication shall be logged in again after return to medication room and proper pill/vial count. - C. Place PHI-labeled medication and PHI documentation in a locked compartment, such as: locked carrier, banker's bag or locked trunk of a vehicle.
-If placed in the locked trunk of a vehicle, a separate locked container is not required. - D. When transporting injectable medication to a site other than another County clinic, medical personnel will also transport a sharps disposable container.
+If client refuses medication, medication shall be logged in again after return to medication room. - C. Place PHI-labeled medication and PHI documentation in a locked compartment, such as: locked carrier, banker's bag or locked trunk of a vehicle.
+If placed in the locked trunk of a vehicle, a separate locked container is not required. - D. When transporting injectable medication to a site other than another County clinic, medical personnel will also transport a sharps disposable container. - E. Controlled substance medications shall not be transported off site from County clinics.